Let our product defect attorney from Houston, Tx help you handle your case against a product with defects.

 Types of Product Defects

-To understand how to uphold your consumer rights, you need to know the type of product defects out in the market.
+To understand how to uphold your consumer rights, you need to know the type of product defects in the market.

 Design Defect